tejaswikatneni/imagefetcher/README.md

 # Imagefetcher
-Command line script that takes plain text file as an argument and download all images listed in each line and storing them on a local hard disk
+This "command line script" can be used to download the images listed in a plain text file and to store them on the local hard disk.

 Approach:

-	System will takes the arguments from command line script those will come to the "initialize" method.
+	The "Initialize" method will receive arguments from command line script.

-	Downloader method is responsible for iterating file line by line, each line system will verify whether the current line has any content or not.
-If any content present in that line it allows for next step
+	The "Downloader" method is responsible for iterating file line by line, here each line will be verified whether it has any content or not.
+Any line with content will be processed for next step where as empty lines will not be processed.

-	In the next steps encoding(using CGI to encode) and parsing(URI to parse) the url.
-	To save the images from URL creating one directory named "images" (system will check whether directory exists or not.)
+	In the next steps encoding(using CGI to encode) and parsing(URI to parse) the url will be done.
+To save the images from URL a directory named "images" will be created.
+However the system will also check whether directory already exists or not.

-	Used Net::HTTP to get the response from URL, From that if it get success response then it copies the content into images folder.
+	"Net::HTTP.get_response()" will fetch the response from URL, if the response is success then it copies the content into images folder.

-	Handled exceptions with rescue StandardError to catch errors
+	In case of exceptions "rescue StandardError" will catch the errors and give the relevant failure message.

 Input: